 Ashburton College provides secondary education to the majority of students in Years 9 to 13 from the region.
-It is a community college that offers a diverse range of educational opportunities from academic to vocational and also makes use of our agricultural economy.
+It is a college for our community that offers a diverse range of educational opportunities from academic to vocational and also makes use of our agricultural economy.
 The College has a strong tradition of sporting, cultural and academic success.
-The school roll is approximately 1,240 students.
+The school roll is approximately 1,300 students.

-A major rebuild is scheduled for the College over the next five years.
+A major rebuild is underway.
 We are adapting our curriculum and pedagogy to meet the future needs of our students as they go out into a world that increasingly requires collaboration, connectedness and creativity.